VPN Review: IPVanish

 Pricing

-IPVanish's monthly price depends largely on the length of the contract you agree to.
-The cheapest option is the yearly plan, however, the monthly plan is also reasonably priced, especially compared to those of other providers.
+IPVanish's monthly price depends largely on the length of your contract.
+The most affordable option is the yearly plan, however, the monthly plan is also reasonably priced, especially compared to those of other providers.
 No business rates are offered.

 A current price list can be found here: